tmheo/deep_learning_study/README.md

 * [Talk: From Notebook to Production with Amazon SageMaker](https://medium.com/@julsimon/talk-from-notebook-to-production-with-amazon-sagemaker-ee2a2036c0fe)
 * [Scaling Machine Learning from 0 to millions of users — part 1](https://towardsdatascience.com/scaling-machine-learning-from-0-to-millions-of-users-part-1-a2d36a5e849)
 * [Scaling Machine Learning from 0 to millions of users — part 2](https://medium.com/@julsimon/scaling-machine-learning-from-0-to-millions-of-users-part-2-80b0d1d7fc61)
+* [Introduction to StanfordNLP: An NLP Library for 53 Languages [with Python code]](https://medium.com/analytics-vidhya/introduction-to-stanfordnlp-an-nlp-library-for-53-languages-with-python-code-d7c3efdca118)

 ## Data Science
 * [데이터는 차트가 아니라 돈이 되어야 한다](https://www.slideshare.net/yongho/ss-52116574)